tailwindtoolbox/Ghostwind/README.md

 ## Contributors

-Thanks for all the tips and PR's!
+Thanks for all the tips and PR's and Vue version
 * [@diomed](https://github.com/diomed)